Buying Out An Ex-Partner

 One of our lenders can accept just a three month history of clear repayments, if you have no other credit blemishes.

 We also have access to specialist lenders that can consider your situation, no matter how many payments have been missed!
-However, you must prove that were able to afford those repayments, despite having not made them.
-You must also identify another mitigating circumstances.
+However, you must prove that you were able to afford those repayments, despite having not made them.

-Please call us on 1300 889 743 or enquire online and one of our mortgage brokers will go through your repayment history and let you know what your options are.
+Please call us on 1300 889 743 or apply online and one of our mortgage brokers will go through your repayment history and let you know what your options are.